 If a learner doesn’t feel like the training is important to their job (or their safety), they aren’t going to retain the information you give them.

-But that’s just one example - immersive training, regardless of the subject, makes it easier to capture the attention and imagination of the learner as they learn by doing.
+But that’s just one example - immersive training, regardless of the subject, makes it easier to capture the attention and imagination of the learner as they learn by doing - making instructing more effective.

 You might think it's best to sit your staff down and do a data dump of information all in one go.
 However, if you throw a heap of information at a trainee and hope that most of it sticks, you’re going to be disappointed.
 Too much information results in a cognitive overload - a situation in which the learner is unable to process all the content.

-If there’s a lot of training to be done, allow trainees to master small sections of it before moving on - repetition is often key to learning.
+If there’s a lot of tutelage to be done, allow trainees to master small sections of it before moving on - repetition is often key to learning.

 At a certain point, effective training becomes everybody’s responsibility.
 Trainers might be designing and deploying the learning, but the effectiveness of that learning affects everybody in the business - nobody benefits from working with someone that’s ill-prepared.